-Figure 13 Quechuan People's phenomenological reality of physical-metaphysical interrelationship, similar to western conceptualization of reliaion, codes and modes of behaviour, as well as divine human purpose.
+Figure 13 Quechuan People's phenomenological reality of physical-metaphysical interrelationship, similar to western conceptualization of religion, codes and modes of behaviour, as well as divine human purpose.

-29 The indigenous peoples of the Andean Mountain Regions speak a variety of languages illustrated by the graphic above.
-Most of these languages are derivatives of a broader common ancestral language of the Quechuan peoples called Runasimi, or the people's language.29 Runasimi Quechua is the most widely spoken pre-Columbian language family of the Americas, with an estimated 8-10 million speakers as of 2004.
+&lt;sup>29 The indigenous peoples of the Andean Mountain Regions speak a variety of languages illustrated by the graphic above.
+Most of these languages are derivatives of a broader common ancestral language of the Quechuan peoples called Runasimi, or the people's language.
+Runasimi Quechua is the most widely spoken pre-Columbian language family of the Americas, with an estimated 8-10 million speakers as of 2004.

-Spanish Mestizo elites maintain a pattern of European life and psychological symbolic objects that seem distinctly ethnic yet possess a surprising familiarity to the European Peninsulares visiting from Spain.
-To the millions of non-Spanish speaking inhabitants of these countries, these capital cities are mental symbolic objects of a familiar but foreign occupation, and for some or many, a subjugation of indigenous collective identity.
-Figure 13 illustrates just how different the Andean Quechuan psychosocial reality is from the post-colonial European, an important part of why it is so fiercely resisted by the portion of mestizo communities who identify as European.
-The graphic illustration depicted gives an idea that Colombia, Peru, and Ecuador's Eurocentric population are not merely being racist in their rejection of indigenous life but their acceptance of anything indigenous involves core changes to Eurocentric psychosocial identity.
-The Quechua word sumak literally translates roughly into 'ideal purpose' and kawsay roughly translates into 'life'.
+word sumak literally translates roughly into 'ideal purpose' and kawsay roughly translates into 'life'.
 These two Quechuan words have been used by the indigenous peoples of pre-Columbian society to create a diffuse neo-logical conceptualisation of psychosocial-emotional construction of life that is based on ancestral indigenous ideas.
 These ancestral ideological concepts predate the Incan Empire by as much as 1,000 years and were incorporated by the Inca rulers into their conceptualisation of their empire.
-European oriented Spanish intellectuals and scholars in Ecuador, Bolivia, and Peru, have translated Sumak-kawsay into Spanish as Buen vivir, or Good life' focused on collective wellbeing, social responsibility, and an alternative to traditional development and capital accumulation.
-30 Indigenous leaders were quick to appreciate this initial acceptance by the Spanish elite, until the concepts became 're-imagined' as modifications of the existing socio-political-economic order that kept most of the western based Westphalian state model intact.
-Agreements on the translation of indigenous psychosocial-emotional reality (collective and individual) would quickly fracture leaving growing chaos and confusion about the real intentions of the indigenous communities.
+European oriented Spanish intellectuals and scholars in Ecuador, Bolivia, and Peru, have translated Sumak-kawsay into Spanish as Buen vivir, or 'Good life' focused on collective wellbeing, social responsibility, and an alternative to traditional development and capital accumulation.
+30 Indigenous leaders were quick to appreciate this initial acceptance by the Spanish elite, until the concepts became 're-imagined' as modifications of the existing socio-politicaleconomic order that kept most of the western based Westphalian state model intact.
+Agreements on the translation of indigenous psychosocial-emotional reality (collective and individual) would guickly fracture leaving growing chaos and confusion about the real intentions of the indigenous communities.
 This chaos and confusion translated, in turn, to the loss of common ground on which to base winning electoral coalitions that could achieve sufficient unity to govern.
-Both Euro-centric Spanish and Indigenous-Centric political organisations are discovering that the emerging indigenous translations of ancient cosmology may be incompatible with existing European social constructions.
-This incompatibility has always been a concern of the Spanish inheritors of postcolonial Colombia, Ecuador and Peru, hence the structuring of national censuses that 'guided' the populations' responses towards a more unified version of cultural assimilation.
+Both Eurocentric Spanish and Indigenous-Centric political organisations are discovering that the emerging indigenous translations of ancient cosmology may be incompatible with existing European social constructions.
+This incompatibility has always been a concern of the Spanish inheritors of post-colonial Colombia, Ecuador and Peru, hence the structuring of national censuses that 'quided' the populations' responses towards a more unified version of cultural assimilation.
 Unfortunately for those who dream of keeping Colombia, Ecuador, and Peru as European statelets of democracy, most full and partial blood indigenous people remained deep within their own cosmological reality and simply co-existed with their rulers.
 Until the present day that is.
 Since my earliest days operating within the indigenous societies of the Amazon and Andean Mountains, I've observed and researched this diffuse conceptualisation as it crystalised into political thought, followed by political activities of electoral organisation, representation, negotiation, and finally, legislation.
-The conceptualisation of indigenous Sumak-Kawsay in its purest form, would if allowed, transform Colombia, Ecuador and Peru from nation-states that are European-orientations to ones that are remade into modern versions of social communities modelled after the Tawantinsuyu civilisations of the Incan Empire.10F33F31 The sprawl of tribes, clans, families of the Andean Mountain Ranges and greater Amazon Basin have, until recently, constituted an invisible world that operates beyond the control of the Eurocentric Spanish-oriented governing administrations.
+The conceptualisation of indigenous Sumak-Kawsay in its purest form, would if allowed, transform Colombia, Ecuador and Peru from nation-states that are European-orientations to ones that are remade into modern versions of social communities modelled after the Tawantinsuyu civilisations of the Incan Empire.
+10F33F The sprawl of tribes, clans, families of the Andean Mountain Ranges and greater Amazon Basin have, until recently, constituted an invisible world that operates beyond the control of the Eurocentric Spanish-oriented governing administrations.